PLC Alarm Tag

 Priority

-In the case of a custom PLC there are two methods by which to set the VTScada alarm priority, depending on the existence of a priority address.
+In the case of a Custom PLC there are two methods by which to set the VTScada alarm priority, depending on the existence of a priority address.
 If a priority address is given, we read the priority of the alarm from the PLC through the priority map.
 If no priority address is given, the PLC does not govern the alarm priority, and we must assign a priority to the alarm internally.
 This is done through a priority selection droplist.

 PLC Delay Units